Obituary of Michael E. Switzer

 Visitation will be held on Thursday, January 6, 2021 from 3:00 to 5:00pm and 7:00 to 9:00pm at Cornerstone Church, 65 Schutt Road in Middletown, NY.
 His funeral service will be held at 11:00am on Friday, January 7 at Transformation Church, 160 Blumel Road, Middletown, NY.

 In lieu of flowers, to honor Pastor Mike’s passion for church planting, memorial donations can be sent to Restoration Church at rechurch.tv/give

 Arrangements are under the direction of the VanInwegen-Kenny, Inc. Funeral Home of Monticello.
-For additional information or to send an online condolence, please visit www.kennyfuneralhome.comTo plant a tree in memory of Michael Switzer, please visit Tribute Store
+For additional information or to send an online condolence, please visit www.kennyfuneralhome.comTo plant a beautiful memorial tree in memory of Michael Switzer, please visit our Tree Store